Group6-Lab4/FinalProject/README.md

 4) an order page to place an order for the story book

 This web app is an one-page application adopting Model-View-Controller architecture using jQuery, jQuery UI and Bootstrap CSS.

+The working prototypes can be found at: http://weiwei-zhang.me/site/poppibook/index.html.